Chinese EV manufacturer Li Auto plans $1.9 bln Hong Kong listing - NewsBreak

 Chinese EV manufacturer Li Auto plans $1.9 bln Hong Kong listing

-Li Auto’s proposal for secondary listing comes nearly a month after rival XPeng Inc raised $1.8 billion in its Hong Kong debut, aiming to bank on the rising investor interest in electric vehicle makers.
+Li Auto's proposal for secondary listing comes nearly a month after rival XPeng Inc (9868.HK) raised $1.8 billion in its Hong Kong debut, aiming to bank on the rising investor interest in electric vehicle makers. read more

 Li Auto, a six-year old Chinese startup which raised $1.09 billion through its Nasdaq listing in July last year, said it would issue 100 million shares in its Hong Kong IPO at a maximum offer price of HK$150 per share.